 Field # Sub-Field # Sub-Sub-Field # Description 1 - - logical table name (must be unique) 2 - - physical path/file name 3 list 1 target server TCP port number 3 " 2 logical table name 4 - - autopack threshold

 Table replication details are stored in field three as a sub-field array.

 The catalog can be used in single user mode or in client/server mode.
 In single user mode, the catalog is only turned on if a valid catalog entry has been given in the catalog configuration file entry.
-The specific catalog in use can be changed by calling the configuration procedure db_config_set_catalog.
-The catalog feature can be turned off by calling the procedure db_config_set_catalog_flag.
+The specific catalog in use can be changed by calling the configuration function db_config_set_catalog.
+The catalog feature can be turned off by calling the function db_config_set_catalog_flag.
 Once you turn off the catalog feature, all tables will have to be opened with the explicit path and file name.

 The catalog is on by default when the database server initializes.
 It is considered a fatal error if the catalog cannot be opened by the database server.